SPARC-X/SPARC-X-API/_sources/installation.md.txt

-For developers, please check the [how to contribute](#setting-up-environment) page for setting up a dev-environment for SPARC-X-API.
+For developers, please check the [how to contribute](#dev-env-setup) page for setting up a dev-environment for SPARC-X-API.

 ```{note}
 Please avoid mixing `conda` and `pip` installations for the same package like `sparc-x-api` in the same environment, as this may lead to unexpected behavior.